Fabricating components

 Note:

-Cutting the gaskets is most easily done with a vinyl cutter machine, but can also be done manually with a steady hand, utility blade, and appropriately sized punches.
+Cutting the gaskets is most easily done with a vinyl cutter machine or laser cutter, but can also be done manually with a steady hand, utility blade, and appropriately sized punches.

-- Using a vinyl cutter machine, download the gasket file (as svg, dxf, or pdf) and cut a sheet of gasket material to make the following four gaskets:
+- Using a gasket cutter machine, download the gasket file and cut a sheet of gasket material to make the following four gaskets:

-This makes two pass-through gaskets and two blocking gaskets.
+This makes two inner gaskets and two outer gaskets.

 Step 5: Cut porous electrodes